JoannickGardize/SharkECS/README.md

 In SharkECS, you specify priorities in the form of before / after constraints.
 There is different ways to do this:

-- use `EngineBuilder#then(Object)` to register an element and add a "after" priority constraint between it and the previously registered element
+- `EngineBuilder#then(Object)` is a convenience method to register an element **and** add an "after" priority constraint between it and the previously registered element
-- use `EngineBuilder#after(Object, Object...)` or `EngineBuilder#before(Object, Object...)` to add constraints between registered elements, elements could be:
+- `EngineBuilder#after(Object, Object...)` and `EngineBuilder#before(Object, Object...)` add constraints between registered elements, parameters could be:
   - the instance of the concerned element
   - a Class, every elements assignable to this Class will be concerned
   - an annotation type, every elements declaring this annotation will be concerned